Improved space-time tradeoffs for approximate full-text indexing with one edit error: Preliminaries and Outline of the Results

-We now briefly recall some basic text indexing data structures data structures. \paragraph{Suffix array} A suffix array~\cite{MM93} (denoted $SA[1..n]$) built on a text $T$ of length $n$ just stores the pointers to the suffixes of $T$ in sorted order (where the order is the usual lexicographic order).
-Clearly a suffix array occupies $n\log n$ bits. \paragraph{Suffix tree} A suffix tree~\cite{Wr73} is a specially built tree on a text $T$ where : \begin{itemize} \item Every suffix of $T$ is associated with a leaf in the tree. \item A factor $p$ of $T$ is associated with an internal node in the tree iff there exists two characters $a$ and $b$ such that $pa$ and $pb$ is also a factor of $T$ \item The subtree rooted at any internal node associated with a prefix $p$ contains all the suffixes of $T$ which have $p$ as a prefix. \item An edge connecting an internal node associated with a factor $p$ to a node (which could be a leaf or an internal node) associated with a string $s=ps'$ (which could either be a suffix or another factor) will be labeled with the string $s'$. \end{itemize} For more detailed description of the suffix array or the suffix tree, the reader can refer to any book on text indexing algorithms.
-The essential property of a suffix tree is that it can be implemented in such a way to occupies $O(n)$ pointers (that is $O(n\log n)$ bits) in addition to the text and that given any factor $p$ of $T$ it is possible to find all the suffixes of $T$ which are prefixed by $p$ in $O(|p|)$ time.
+A suffix tree~\cite{Wr73,Mc76} is a \emph{compacted} trie built on the suffixes of a text $T$ appended with $\#$, a special character outside of the original alphabet and smaller than all the characters of the original alphabet.
+A suffix tree has the following properties: \begin{itemize} \item Every suffix of $T$ is associated with a leaf in the tree. \item A factor $p$ of $T$ is associated with an internal node in the tree iff there exist two characters $a$ and $b$ such that $pa$ and $pb$ are also factors of $T$.
+Each internal has thus at least two children, one associated with a factor that starts with $pa$ and another associated with a factor that starts with $pb$. \item The subtree rooted at any internal node associated with a prefix $p$ contains (in its leaves) all the suffixes of $T\#$ which have $p$ as a prefix. \item Suppose that an edge connects an internal node $x$ associated with a factor $p$ to a node $y$ (which could be a leaf or an internal node) associated with a string $s=pcs'$ (which could either be a suffix or another factor) where $c$ is a character and $s'$ is string.
+Then the character $c$ will be called the \emph{label} of $y$ and $s'$ will be called the compacted path of $y$. \end{itemize} The essential property of a suffix tree is that it can be implemented in such a way that it occupies $O(n)$ pointers (that is $O(n\log n)$ bits) in addition to the text and that given any factor $p$ of $T$ it is possible to find all the suffixes of $T$ which are prefixed by $p$ in $O(|p|)$ time.
 A suffix tree can also be augmented in several ways so as to support many other operations, but in this paper we will use very few of them.
+A suffix tree example is illustrated in Figure~\ref{pic:suf_tree}.

+For a more detailed description of the suffix array or the suffix tree, the reader can refer to any book on text indexing algorithms~\cite{Gu97,CR03}.